 To solve the mentioned problem we had to setup a Hadoop cluster to periodically run Hadoop Index Jobs.

-Due to its period nature we decided to dynamically start an AWS Elastic Map Reduce (EMR) instance with EMR-terminate option after the job completion.
-The unexpected problems we faced were different S3 versions support and compatibility of Druid extensions, which resulted in non-trivial task like:
+Due to its periodic nature, we decided to dynamically start an AWS Elastic Map Reduce (EMR) instance with an EMR-terminate option after the job's completion.
+The unexpected problems we faced were related to different S3 versions support and compatibility of Druid extensions, which resulted in non-trivial tasks like: